DFE-Digital/search-prototype-web-mvc/Dfe.Testing.Pages/README.md

+# Who is this library for

+This library is targeted to support .NET Developers and Testers

-## What problems is the library solving?
+## What problems is the library solving

-<link to GDSComponents> and common among all consumers
-- Removing reliance on specific test tools in test suites
+- Removing dependencies on specific test tools in Pages and Tests allowing the library to abstract

-- Providing patterns for reuseable PageModels through PageComponents
-- Enable sharing PageModels among different types of tests (Presentation layer tests, Integration Tests, EndToEnd tests)
+- By reducing coupling to test tools in Pages and Tests allows sharing Pages among different types of tests (Presentation layer tests, Integration Tests, EndToEnd tests)

+- Demonstrate patterns for reuseable PageModels using PageComponents and [GDSComponents](https://design-system.service.gov.uk/components/) as they should be used as the building blocks for all CivilService web applications

 ## Using the library